-All Sage Meters have the ability to perform the In-Situ Calibration Check as long as a “no flow” (0 SCFM) condition can be created.
+All Sage Meters can perform the In-Situ Calibration Check as long as a “no-flow” (0 SCFM) condition can be created.
 This check is quick and easy and doesn’t require a highly skilled technician to perform it.
-Additionally, other than an isolation valve assembly for the Insertion meter style to create a “no flow” condition, the cost for this feature is built into the Sage Metering low price.
+Additionally, other than an isolation valve assembly for the insertion-style meter to create a “no-flow” condition, this feature’s cost is built into the Sage Metering low price.

-Traditionally, thermal mass flow meters have relied upon the Wheatstone bridge, which is an electrical circuit used to measure resistance, but it is prone to drifting.
-One of the unique elements of Sage Metering’s approach is the ability to use a digital method of driving the sensors.
-The proprietary technology provides additional benefits which include: improved signal stability, enhanced temperature compensation, better sensitivity to detecting flow changes, improved resolution, and the capability of adjusting the meter’s operating range to match the customer’s specific operating conditions.
+Traditionally, thermal mass flow meters have relied upon the Wheatstone bridge, an electrical circuit used to measure resistance, but it is prone to drifting.
+One of Sage Metering’s unique elements is the ability to use a digital method of driving the sensors.
+The proprietary technology provides additional benefits, which include: improved signal stability, enhanced temperature compensation, better sensitivity to detecting flow changes, improved resolution, and the capability of adjusting the meter’s operating range to match the customer’s specific operating conditions.

-While the meter is manufactured, the Sage Zeroing Chamber is used to record the “no flow” or 0 SCFM data point while subjecting the unit to the customer’s specified conditions (i.e. the gas or gas mix and pressure).
+While the meter is manufactured, the Sage Zeroing Chamber records the “no flow” or 0 SCFM data point while subjecting the unit to the customer’s specified conditions (i.e., the gas or gas mix and pressure).
 This data point at “no flow” is one of many data points used for the flow meter’s NIST traceable calibration and is used as a convenient standard for the calibration check.
-This data point is conveniently recorded on the meter’s tag and also on the meter’s Certificate of Conformance.
+This data point is conveniently recorded on the meter’s tag and on the meter’s Certificate of Conformance.

-To view how easy and quick the Sage Metering operation is visit In-Situ calibration as easy as 1-2-3.
-As other manufacturers bring their in-situ calibration solutions to market, it becomes clear that Sage is still leading the way.
-At first glimpse the advantages of the Sage Metering approach over other thermal manufacturers with in-situ calibration capability are:
+To view how easy and quick the Sage Metering operation is, visit In-Situ calibration as easy as 1-2-3.
+As other manufacturers bring their in-situ calibration solutions to the market, it becomes clear that Sage is still leading the way.
+At first glimpse, the advantages of the Sage Metering approach over other thermal manufacturers with in-situ calibration capability are:

-- Sage has no additional cost for this feature while one company is charging a $2,000 premium per meter for their in-situ method.
+- Sage has no additional cost for this feature, while one company charges a $2,000 premium per meter for their in-situ method.

 - The Sage approach is easy as 1-2-3 and fast, while one company requires multiple data points to verify accuracy.

-- A leading thermal mass meter manufacturer also requires a highly skilled technician to verify the accuracy using a nitrogen tank along with a pressure regulator and gauge kit at the meter site.
+- A leading thermal mass meter manufacturer also requires a highly skilled technician to verify the accuracy using a nitrogen tank and a pressure regulator, and a gauge kit at the meter site.

 - If a Sage Sensor is dirty, the in-situ check will not pass, giving the technician a chance to clean the sensor.
 If the sensor is damaged, it will not pass either.
-While one company’s in-situ check is unable to determine if the sensor is contaminated or damaged and will continue to provide inaccurate data.
+In contrast, one company’s in-situ check cannot determine if the sensor is contaminated or damaged and will continue to provide inaccurate data.

-In my next post, I’ll discuss one of the largest, if not largest thermal mass flow meter manufacturers’ approach to onsite verification.
+Next, I’ll discuss one of the largest, if not the largest, thermal mass flow meter manufacturers’ approach to onsite verification in my next post.